 Which fishing kayak is the best one for the type of fishing you plan to do?
 What features do you need?
 Which size?
 Made of what material?
 We can help you answer these questions and many others.

-If you’re ready to buy a fishing kayak, check the five top recommendations in the matrix above.
+If you’re ready to buy a fishing kayak, check out our recommendations.
 If you still have questions, don your wide-brimmed hat, shrug into your life vest, and learn all there is to know about buying the right fishing kayak for you.
 Let’s put in!

 There is a distinct difference between the traditional, sit-in sport kayak and most fishing kayaks.